The zimfw

 .

 Usage: zimfw <action> [-q|-v] Actions: build Build ${ZIM_HOME}/init.zsh and ${ZIM_HOME}/login_init.zsh.
-Also does check-dumpfile and compile.
-Use -v to also see their output. check-dumpfile Does clean-dumpfile if new completion configuration needs to be dumped. clean Clean all.
-Does both clean-compiled and clean-dumpfile. clean-compiled Clean Zsh compiled files. clean-dumpfile Clean completion dumpfile. compile Compile Zsh files. help Print this help. info Print Zim and system info. list List all modules currently defined in ~/.zimrc.
+Also does compile.
+Use -v to also see its output. clean Clean all.
+Does both clean-compiled and clean-dumpfile. clean-compiled Clean Zsh compiled files. clean-dumpfile Clean completion dumpfile. compile Compile Zsh files. help Print this help. info Print zimfw and system info. list List all modules currently defined in ~/.zimrc.
 Use -v to also see the mod- ules details. init Same as install, but with output tailored to be used at terminal startup. install Install new modules.
-Also does build, check-dumpfile and compile.
-Use -v to also see their output, any on-pull output, and see skipped modules. uninstall Delete unused modules.
+Also does build, compile.
+Use -v to also see their output, any on-pull output and skipped modules. reinstall Reinstall modules that failed check.
 Prompts for confirmation.
-Use -q for quiet uninstall. update Update current modules.
-Also does build, check-dumpfile and compile.
-Use -v to also see their output, any on-pull output, and see skipped modules. upgrade Upgrade zimfw.
+Use -q for quiet reinstall.
+Also does build, compile.
+Use -v to also see their output, any on-pull output and skipped modules. uninstall Delete unused modules.
+Prompts for confirmation.
+Use -q for quiet uninstall. check Check if updates for current modules are available.
+Use -v to also see skipped and up to date modules. update Update current modules.
+Also does build, compile.
+Use -v to also see their output, any on-pull output and skipped modules. check-version Check if a new version of zimfw is available. upgrade Upgrade zimfw.
 Also does compile.
 Use -v to also see its output. version Print zimfw version.
-Options: -q Quiet (yes to prompts, and only outputs errors) -v Verbose (outputs more details)
+Options: -q Quiet (yes to prompts and only outputs errors) -v Verbose (outputs more details)